gdubw/gng/docs/index.md

 But keep typing `./gradlew` is cumbersome.
 It becoms even worse when you have to type `../gradlew`, or `../../gradlew`.

-I am a heavy Gradle user, I always need to create a new Gradle project for trying some new ideas, without the globally installed gradle , it is not possible installing Gradle Wrapper into a brand new project.
+I am a heavy Gradle user, I always need to create a new Gradle project for trying some new ideas, without the globally installed gradle , it is not possible installing Gradle Wrapper into a brand-new project.

 You might interest in these discussions.
 >